Post-Polio Sequelae: Preventing Ultimate Burnout

 This metabolic failure theory of PPS was demonstrated in 1997 by A.J.
 McComas of Canada's McMaster University.
 McComas used EMG to count the number of remaining motor neurons in polio survivors not being treated for PPS and then followed them for two years.
 McComas found that a limb weakened by polio had only 40% of the normal number of motor neurons.
 Even limbs that were thought not to have been affected by polio have only 60% of the motor neurons they should.
 Two years later, McComas found that 78% of polio survivors reported a decrease in muscle strength and had lost an average of 14% of their motor neurons, nearly twice the rate of loss expected in healthy subjects ten years older.
 Most alarming was the finding that the two survivors who reported the greatest decrease in strength had each lost 50% of their motor neurons over the two years.
 While these findings are frightening, they are also a guide to a rational treatment for PPS: "Our findings make clear that polio survivors should not be treated using electrical stimulation that causes muscle contraction," warns McComas, "nor should they engage in fatiguing exercise or activities that further stress metabolically damaged neurons that are already overworking.

 Brain Fatigue.
 While new muscle weakness and pain are reported by more than 75% of polio survivors, the most common PPS symptom is fatigue.
-During the past 25 years, my team at The Post- Polio Institute has found that brain fatigue -- when polio survivors can't concentrate and have trouble staying awake as the day goes on -- is associated with an inability to focus attention and process information quickly plus a marked reduction in the brain-activating hormone ACTH.
+During the past 25 years, my team at The Post-Polio Institute has found that brain fatigue -- when polio survivors can't concentrate and have trouble staying awake as the day goes on -- is associated with an inability to focus attention and process information quickly plus a marked reduction in the brain-activating hormone ACTH.
 Magnetic resonance imaging revealed damage to the brain-stem neurons responsible for activating the brain, damage also found during autopsies of polio survivors done in the 1940s.

 What's more, our study published in 1998 describes the measurement of polio survivors' brain waves and the hormone prolactin.
 Prolactin increases in the blood when there is too little of the most important brain-activating neurochemical, dopamine.
 Our finding that polio survivors with the most fatigue had the highest prolactin levels and the slowest brain waves suggests that they do not make enough dopamine to fully activate their brains.
-A dopamine shortage would explain symptoms of post- polio brain fatigue.
+A dopamine shortage would explain symptoms of post-polio brain fatigue.
 This conclusion is supported by our finding that bromocriptine -- a drug that substitutes for dopamine in the brain -- reduces the symptoms of post-polio brain fatigue in survivors who do not respond to the conservative treatments of choice for PPS: reducing physical and emotional stress, using assistive devices, conserving energy, resting and pacing activities.

 POST-POLIO FUTURE

 With the coming of PPS, the future might look bleak for polio survivors.
-Both the March of Dimes Birth Defects Foundation and the U.S. Congress have refused to set aside funds for PPS research.
+As of 2018, both the March of Dimes Birth Defects Foundation and the U.S. Congress have refused to set aside funds for PPS research.
 And two recent drug studies -- one testing insulin-like growth factor-1 (IGF-1) and another studying pyridostigmine (Mestinon) -- have failed to show any "significant impact on quality of life, fatigue or muscle strength."
 Even our study found that bromocriptine reduced symptoms only in polio survivors who were the most severely disabled by fatigue.

 But the future is not bleak.
 Research during the past decade has shown that the conservative treatments of choice for fatigue are very effective in managing PPS.
-Polio survivors need to follow the "The Golden Rule for PPS:" If something you do causes pain, fatigue or weakness, don't do it (or do less of it)!"
+Polio survivors need to follow –

 Several studies show that changing survivors' physically and emotionally stressful Type A lifestyle is the best way to reduce weakness, fatigue and pain.
 One study shows that polio survivors who pace activity -- that is work and then rest for an equal amount of time -- can do 240% more work than if they push straight through the task.
 Another study shows that survivors use three times less energy walking if they use a short-leg brace on a weakened leg.
 And the follow-up study of The Post-Polio Institute’s program of behavior modification, physical and occupational therapy shows that polio survivors who comply with treatment -- pace activities, conserve energy, take two 15-minute rest breaks a day and use assistive devices (a brace, cane, crutches or wheelchair) -- have up to 22% less pain, weakness and fatigue 16 months after therapy ends.